 The data subject or their representative may withdraw consent at any time during the processing (Article 27 of the Law).

-Personal data can only be processed where the obligation is incumbent only to data controllers.
+Personal data can only be processed where the obligation is incumbent only on data controllers.

-The processing of personal data shall not be carried out for other purposes than that which it has been collected for, except for in the following circumstances:
+The processing of personal data shall not be carried out for other purposes than that which it has been collected, except for in the following circumstances:

 - if the data subject has given their consent;

 - if the processing is essential for the safety of the data subject's vital interest; and

 - if the processing is essential for definite scientific purposes.

 Moreover, the communication of video recordings collected for surveillance purposes is prohibited, except in the following situations: